-Revise corporate policies and procedures to require that all process piping, or similar connections to tanks or vessels be positively isolated, (using closed valves, blind flanges or pancake blanks) and the equipment appropriately vented before authorizing any hot work.
+Revise corporate policies and procedures to require all process piping, vent piping, or similar connections to be positively isolated (closed valves, blind flanges or pancake blanks) before authorizing any hot work.

-Revise corporate policies and procedures to require that the atmosphere inside the container be monitored for flammable vapor prior to performing any welding, cutting, or grinding on the container surface.
+Revise corporate policies and procedures to require that the atmosphere inside the container be monitored for flammable vapor prior to performing any welding, cutting, or grinding directly on the container surface.

-Revise corporate policies and procedures to require air monitoring for flammable vapor inside the container for the duration of the hot work consistent with industry standards (NFPA 326, NFPA 51B).
-Create a policy for determining criteria for requiring continuous or periodic testing for the duration of hot work.
+Revise corporate policies and procedures to require air monitoring inside the container for the duration of the hot work consistent with industry standards (NFPA 326, NFPA 51B).
+Create a policy for determining criteria for requiring continuous or periodical testing for the duration of hot work.